un-creatrix/OHIS-Radio_KISS/docs/source/index.rst

 +---+------------------------+----+------------------------+
 | 5 | OHIS Microphone Line   | 10 | OHIS 5v (-)            |
 +---+------------------------+----+------------------------+

-\ :sup:`*` Accessory Positive Pin 9 on JP1 is a dedicated power connection supplying 500ma on a resetable fuse
+\ :sup:`*` Pin **9/JP1** is a dedicated power connection supplying 500ma on a resetable fuse for accessories any 5v (-) maybe used in conjection with this point.

-(JP2) Pin Group #1 - Radio Connection's, Unregulated Power, and Accessory Indicator Light
+(JP2) Pin Group #2 - Radio Connection's, Unregulated Power, and Accessory Indicator Light

 +----+--------------------------+----+----------------------------+
 | PIN| Connection Net           | PIN| Connection Net             |